Ankita03-dell/AZMLND_CapstoneTrial2/README.md

 ![Deployment_active_state(2)](https://user-images.githubusercontent.com/55974694/111918130-a5c21c00-8aa9-11eb-970c-d1f86de1fac7.png)

-From the screenshots above, we can also verify from the azure portal that the model was successfully deployed and is in a healthy state.

-After this, we tested the model endpoint by providing dummy data to see the results.
-Below is the screenshot of the test data used to test the endoint:
+Now we can consume the endpoint using scoring URL genereated after deployment.
+The sample input to the endpoint is as below.
+This can also be found in endpoint.py file of the repository.

 ![endpoint](https://user-images.githubusercontent.com/55974694/111918147-bbcfdc80-8aa9-11eb-8d4d-b1779af76324.png)

+After this, we tested the model endpoint.

 ![Deployment_test](https://user-images.githubusercontent.com/55974694/111918151-bd99a000-8aa9-11eb-9812-d4d2d35db94e.png)

+**Result**

 ![Deployment_result](https://user-images.githubusercontent.com/55974694/111918152-be323680-8aa9-11eb-9966-116421b4f36c.png)

-In the screenshot above, we can see that we are providing to cases to test the deployed model.
 The model returns the output as 0.0,0.0 and 0.0 .
-This means that based on Voting Ensemble model, the first set of parameters would mean that the employee is not looking for a job change, the second set of parameters would mean that the employee is not looking for a job change and the third set of parameters would mean that the employee is also not looking for a job change.
+This means that the first set of parameters would mean that the employee is not looking for a job change, the second set of parameters would mean that the employee is not looking for a job change and the third set of parameters would mean that the employee is also not looking for a job change.